WPCD-Workflows/documentation/source/ets.rst

 **The latest version of ETS-5 is v5.5.0 (09/12/2019)**

-To launch ETS-5 just type
+To launch Kepler and load the ETS-5 workflow just type

 .. code-block:: console